 Programs involving youth must follow UNT standards and recommended practices, these can be found in the Youth Protection Program Handbook.
 These standards are intended to guide those involved in the planning and implementation of programs for youth sponsored by the University of North Texas or conducted on its campus.
 UNT encourages the use of its campus and facilities, on a space-available basis, and any University department is eligible to conduct programs for youth if they intend to promote the mission of the University.

-University departments who wish to sponsor a UNT youth program must register their program by completing this registration form and can choose to make their own arrangements for meeting and recreational space, auxiliary services, transportation, social events, and all support services needed for a successful program by contacting each UNT entity directly.
+University departments who wish to sponsor a UNT youth program must register their program by completing this registration form and can choose to make their arrangements for the meeting and recreational space, auxiliary services, transportation, social events, and all support services needed for a successful program by contacting each UNT entity directly.
 Alternatively, University departments can utilize Scheduling Services to assist in hosting and organizing programs for minors at UNT.

 The Standard Operating Procedure (SOP) for Minors in Labs must be followed if minors are involved in any University laboratory or shop program.

 A third party is a person, group or organization not affiliated with the University.
 Any third party programs wishing to use University facilities to conduct a program for minors must work through Event Planning and Scheduling Services using a Facilities and Services Agreement.
 These programs must adhere to University procedures, guidelines, and policies while a guest at the University of North Texas.